-- o The first (most significant) 2 bits in the FEC bit string, which contain the RTP version field, are skipped.
+- The first (most significant) 2 bits in the FEC bit string, which contain the RTP version field, are skipped.
 The R and F bits in the FEC header are set to the appropriate value, i.e., it depends on the chosen format variant.
-As a consequence of overwriting the RTP version field with the R and F bits, this payload format only supports RTP version 2. - o The next bit in the FEC bit string is written into the P recovery bit in the FEC header. - The next bit in the FEC bit string is written into the X recovery 0 bit in the FEC header. - The next 4 bits of the FEC bit string are written into the CC 0 recovery field in the FEC header. - The next bit is written into the M recovery bit in the FEC header.
-0 - o The next 7 bits of the FEC bit string are written into the PT recovery field in the FEC header. - The next 16 bits are written into the length recovery field in the 0 FEC header. - o The next 32 bits of the FEC bit string are written into the TS recovery field in the FEC header. - The lowest Sequence Number of the source packets protected by this 0 repair packet is written into the Sequence Number Base field in the FEC header.
+As a consequence of overwriting the RTP version field with the R and F bits, this payload format only supports RTP version 2. - The next bit in the FEC bit string is written into the P recovery bit in the FEC header. - o The next bit in the FEC bit string is written into the X recovery bit in the FEC header. - The next 4 bits of the FEC bit string are written into the CC recovery field in the FEC header. - The next bit is written into the M recovery bit in the FEC header. - The next 7 bits of the FEC bit string are written into the PT recovery field in the FEC header. - The next 16 bits are written into the length recovery field in the FEC header. - The next 32 bits of the FEC bit string are written into the TS recovery field in the FEC header. - The lowest Sequence Number of the source packets protected by this repair packet is written into the Sequence Number Base field in the FEC header.
+This needs to be repeated for each SSRC that has packets included in the source block. - o Depending on the chosen FEC header variant, the mask(s) are set when F=0, or the L and D values are set when F=1.
 This needs to be repeated for each SSRC that has packets included in the source block.